evefonwu/marketing-track/README.md

 ### Implementing Responsive Design

 - Tip: Read the GFE provided guides on grid layout.
-Don't follow the Figma plugin code too closely for related layouts when using CSS grid because the plugin converts it to flexbox.
+Don't follow the Figma plugin code too closely for related layouts when using CSS grid because the plugin converts it to CSS with flexbox layout mode.

 - Responsive Hero Section: This task required implementing responsive design for mobile, tablet and desktop views.
-I used CSS grid, grid rows and columns for the page layout.
-Media queries for the three main breakpoints, and Flexbox for item alignments.
+I used CSS grid, grid rows and columns for the page layout, media queries for the three main breakpoints, and Flexbox for item alignments.

-### Implementing Client-side Interactivity
+### Client-side Interactivity

 - For the same buttons and links as previous tasks, I extracted the button and link styles into reusable React components: a Button component, and a Call-to-action Link component.